gdashboard/terraform-provider-gdashboard/docs/index.md

 ## Defaults Example

 You can define **defaults** for a data source.
-That means the provider takes a default value from the provider configuration when a setting is missing in your data source definition.
+That means the provider takes a default value from the provider configuration when an attribute is missing in your data source definition.

 For example, we can configure the provider to use a custom legend with **all** timeseries panels.
 Don't worry, you can always override an attribute.